bkifft/3DS_save_renamer/README.md

 3DS_save_renamer
 ================

-automatic renaming of [media_id].sav files to correspond with CCI files.
+Automatic renaming of [media_id].sav files to correspond with CCI files.

+(Was bored and wanted to be ready to go once (if) I ever get multirom capability.)